-Healthier than pan fried potato patties, these ham and chive potato cakes are baked in oven for a result that is crisp in the outside and melting in the inside.
+Healthier than pan fried potato patties, these baked mashed potato cakes are cooked in oven for a result that is crisp in the outside and melting in the inside.
 This easy side dish is ideal to accompany holiday dishes like grilled meat, fish and poultry.
 Freezable in Ziplok bags and easily portable, they are also perfect to use up those Thanksgiving leftovers!

 - 1 3/4 lbs (800g) potatoes, peeled and rinsed